 Last but not least, if you expect to get out of your trial with your freedom still fully intact, you will need an experienced criminal defense lawyer representing you.
 Quality defense for domestic violence, rape, or any other violent crime is not exactly commonplace.
 To make sure you get the best possible resources for your criminal defense case, you will need to make sure you hire a lawyer who has a proven track record of helping individuals with similar cases as yours.

-Collin County Criminal defense attorney Richard McConathy is here to help you when things go wrong.
+Dallas, Texas Criminal defense attorney Richard McConathy is here to help you when things go wrong.
 If you have been falsely accused of a violent crime and you don’t know what to do, call our phone number immediately.
 If you find legal representation quickly, that means your legal team will have ample time to start putting together your defense before things get out of control.